Graduate studio has two major components.

 Students may choose courses from anywhere in the University, subject to the course’s registration requirements.
 Students are required to take four elective courses total, or one elective each semester.

 The Artist-Mentor program allows an intense and focused relationship to form between a core group of students and their mentor.
 Students are assigned to two mentors who will each meet with a student group for one week per semester.
 The content of the workshop varies according to the mentor’s expertise and the needs of the students, and may include individual critiques, group critiques, studio visits, gallery and museum visits, special topics, readings, and writing workshops.
-Current mentors are: Mark Dion, David Humphrey, Michael Joo, Ralph Lemon, Suzanne McClelland, Josiah McElheny, Matthew Ritchie, A.L.
-Steiner, and Rona Yefman.
+Current mentors are: Mark Dion, David Humphrey, Michael Joo, Ralph Lemon, Suzanne McClelland, Matthew Ritchie, Mika Rottenberg, Sable Elyse Smith, and Rona Yefman.